 - Improved medical imaging services (X-ray and ultrasound)

 - Sooke X-Ray Briefing Document 2016 (In late 2017, West Coast Medical Imaging improved the X-Ray technology available in Sooke)

 - Collaborating on research and programming regarding the support needs of senior citizens.

 - Advocacy for continued support of existing health infrastructure.

 - Hosting two community forums to collect input on community needs, and share resources.

-- Bringing together multiple stakeholders to advance the issue of improved Primary Health Care in the region, and explore the possibility of a Primary Health Care Centre.
+- Bringing together multiple stakeholders to advance the issue of improved Primary Health Care in the region, and explore the possibility of a Primary Health Care Centre (see below)

 The idea of a “one-stop shop” Health Care Centre has been discussed in Sooke for more than a decade, with several proposals coming forward during that time.
 Varying circumstances have halted each proposal, but the need for expanded primary care has not changed.

-The focus of the PHCSWG over the past year has been on further exploring a Primary Health Care Centre for the Sooke Region.
-A steering committee which includes representation from Island Health has been specifically tasked with moving this initiative forward, with a stakeholder engagement session held in November 2017.
-The Sooke Community Health Service Planning document outlines the key themes and priorities from this session.
-An opportunity for residents of the Sooke Region to share their ideas is planned for June 16, 2018.
+The focus of the PHCSWG over the past year has been on further exploring improved Primary Health Care for the Sooke Region.
+A steering committee which includes representation from Island Health has been specifically tasked with moving this initiative forward, with a stakeholder engagement session held in November 2017 and a Public Open House held in June 2018.